Cyclone Monica: Queensland

-Upon being declared as Tropical Cyclone Monica on 17 April, the Bureau of Meteorology issued a gale warning for areas along the eastern coast of Far North Queensland.
+Upon being declared as Tropical Cyclone Monica on 17 April, the Bureau of Meteorology issued a gale warning for areas along the eastern coast of Far North Queensland and for northern New South Wales.
 Several hours later, a cyclone warning was issued for north-eastern areas as the storm intensified.
 An estimated 1,000 people were planned to be evacuated in Far North Queensland before officials shut down major highways in the area.
 Ferry services in the Great Barrier Reef and flights in and out of the region were cancelled.
 However, no evacuations took place according to the Emergency Management in Australia.
 An aborigine community of 700, located around the mouth of the Lockhart River, were in the direct path of the storm.
 The chief executive officer of the community stated that they were ready for the storm, having suffered no losses from Cyclone Ingrid which impacted the same area in 2005.

-Little damage was recorded in Queensland, despite Cyclone Monica being a Category 3 cyclone, as the storm impacted a sparsely populated region of the Cape York peninsula.
+Little damage was recorded in Queensland, despite Cyclone Monica being a Category 3 cyclone, as the storm impacted a sparsely populated region of the Cape York Peninsula.
 A storm surge of 1.23 m was recorded in Mossman and waves were recorded up to 4.24 m in Weipa.
 Heavy rainfall was also associated with the storm, exceeding 400 mm near where Monica made landfall.
 Wind gusts up to 109 km/h were recorded as the storm traversed the peninsula.
 Officials reported about 15 percent of the structures along the Lockhart River sustained minor damage.
 Minor coastal flooding was also reported due to Monica.
 Three Torres Strait Islanders were rescued after 22 days drifting at sea in the wake of the cyclone passing through the Torres Strait, north of mainland Queensland.